-Thomas is an Acting Children's Services Administrator I in the Statistics Section of the Department of Children and Family Services.
-He has been with the department since 1988 and has been involved with the ICAN Data/Information Sharing statistical report since 1991.
+Thomas is an Acting Children's Services Administrator in the Statistical Section the Department of Children and Family Services.
+He has been with the department since 1988 and has been involved with the ICAN Data/Information Sharing statistical reportting since 1991.
 Mr. Nguyen graduated from Hope College, Holland, Michigan with a Bachelor of Arts degree in Business Administration and minor in Computer Science and Spanish.